CHARLIE1210-A/adk_projects/README.md

 # upgrade pip and install the local package (uses pyproject.toml)
 pip install --upgrade pip
 pip install -e .
-# or if you have a requirements file:
-# pip install -r requirements.txt
 ```

 3. Ensure Node.js / npx is available